 Please enable cookies in your web browser.

 Chronic inflammation in the body can leave you feeling fatigued, achy and out of balance.
-The good news is there are a number of delicious, nutritious foods that shut down inflammation and protect against diseases and unhealthy aging.
-Michelle is a dietitian and author of “Anti-Inflammatory Eating Made Easy.”
-She’s ready to teach you how an anti-inflammatory diet can help ease joint pain, improve digestion, address skin issues and much more.
-Sample delicious dishes like Shiitake Mushroom and Walnut Pâté; Quinoa-stuffed Cabbage; Pan-seared Salmon with Sautéed Chard; and Pumpkin Coconut Pie with Pecan Crust.
+The good news is that there are delicious, nutritious foods to shut down inflammation and protect against diseases and unhealthy aging.
+Michelle is a dietician and author of “Anti-Inflammatory Eating Made Easy.”
+She’ll teach you how an anti-inflammatory diet can help ease joint pain, improve digestion, address skin issues and much more.
+Sample delicious dishes like Caramelized Carrot and Ginger Soup; Wilted Kale Salad with Shredded Beets; and White Fish with Basil-Walnut Pesto.
 With seafood; no dairy, eggs or gluten.